Hello everyone, thanks for coming today! Ready to learn Google Compute Engine?

 In this codelab, we will explore Compute Engine working through an example Guestbook application.

-You'll create Compute Engine instances, deploy nginx, and finally put a network balancer in the front.
+You'll create Compute Engine instances, deploy nginx, and finally put a network load balancer in the front.
 You can create a Compute Engine instance from either the graphical console or from the command line.
 This lab will walk you through using the command-line.

 Google Compute Engine offers virtual machines running in Google's data centers connected to its worldwide fiber network.
 The tooling and workflow offered enables scaling from single instances to global, load-balanced cloud computing.